Amine-Itani/Unit-1/Projects/Project-1.md

         date_sums[date] += int(amount) # add extracted amount to the second value in the dictionary pair return date_sums
 ```
 This function creates a dictionary with a sum of all transactions from a day paired with that date.
-The defaultdict (https://www.geeksforgeeks.org/defaultdict-in-python/) allows us to avoid any errors if the csv file has misinputs and also makes entering values into it easier, as we do not need to specify which pair each value has to go in.
+The defaultdict<sup>6</sup> allows us to avoid any errors if the csv file has misinputs and also makes entering values into it easier, as we do not need to specify which pair each value has to go in.
 That is instead done through indexing.
 ### Graphing
 ```.py
 def day_balance():